kontainapp/km/docs/build.md

 [km-coverage-report](https://github.com/kontainapp/km-coverage-report).
 There
 is an option to manually upload these reports, if users choose to. `make -C tests upload-coverage-manual`.
-Note, we tag each commits using the `IMAGE_VERSION`, so it needs to be set to some unique id of your choice , compliant with 'git tag' format.
+Note, we tag each commits using the `IMAGE_VERSION`, so it needs to be set to some unique id of your choice, compliant with 'git tag' format.
 The repo is configured to use Github Page to serve these html files.
 To access the latest reports, use the following url: https://kontainapp.github.io/km-coverage-report.
 To access